Tournament regulation

 • The team managers are responsible for any damage caused by its players.

-• It is forbidden to consume any nuts in the school areas.
+• It is forbidden to consume any nuts or alcohol and to smoke in the school areas.

-• Please notice that the doors between the corridors and the stairs should be closed.
+• Doors between the corridors and the stairs must be closed.

 • It’s forbidden to play floorball inside the school.